 Following this, you’ll need to provide the financing, both from any loan and your own savings, to cover the rest of the cost.
 The best way to make sure nothing is missed as the deadline approaches is to engage a local solicitor.
 You can use a solicitor in the UK, but make sure they have experience of South African property laws and processes.

-Can I get a buy-to-let mortgage in South Africa?
+Can I get a buy-to-let mortgage?

 There are numerous tourist attractions which mean that if the property is situated in a popular region, it’s likely that you will be able to book numerous holiday lets.
 There are agencies which can manage the bookings for you, or if you’d prefer services such as AirBnB, a managed apartments with cleaning services might fit the bill.